CNN's going to injustice, not poverty, radicalizes youth.

 I think he talks more about criticism rather than about what an exceptional country we are.

-At least I don't feel that from maybe I'm missing something, but I don't feel that.
+Maybe I'm missing something, but I don't feel that.

 I don't also believe he expresses the love of Western civilization that he should, or an understanding of Western civilization, or what Western civilization has brought to the world.

-It's false should be the footnote, and the headline should be, What a wonderful country we are.
+Its false should be the footnote, and the headline should be, what a wonderful country we are.

 Right.

-So he continues now here to uh to clarify, and uh he I think he's saying what a lot of people think about Obama.
+And I think he's saying what a lot of people think about Obama.

-I mean, he does, he's he's known for apologizing for America.
+He's known for apologizing for America.

-He's known for acknowledging what he believes to be our mistakes that justify other people's actions against us, and he's also enunciated American mistakes as a mechanism for us not having the right to criticize anybody else.
+And he's also enunciated American mistakes as a mechanism for us not having the right to criticize anybody else.

-There was a human rights seminar in the United States recently, it was a couple years ago, and it was during the time that the state of Arizona was trying to pass its own immigration law because Obama was not enforcing federal immigration law.
+And it was during the time that the state of Arizona was trying to pass its own immigration law because Obama was not enforcing federal immigration law.

-So Arizona passed its own law, and some State Department guy stood up and he actually said to a ChICOM diplomat, look, it's kind of tough for me to come here and criticize you, the ChICOMs, for your human rights violations when we have our own human rights violations problems ourselves.
+So Arizona passed its own law, and some State Department guy stood up and he actually said to a CHICOM diplomat, look, it's kind of tough for me to come here and criticize you, the CHICOMs, for your human rights violations when we have our own human rights violations problems ourselves.

 And he was talking about Arizona's immigration law.